-- The next Public Event will take place on March 29, 2014 beginning at 7:30 p.m.
-The topic and presenter is yet to be determined.
+- Next year's public programs will kick off with a Public Event on March 29, 2014 beginning at 7:30 p.m.
 (See the Events page for additional information)

-- Download a flyer with all of the 2014 Public Event dates and times (1.5MB pdf)
+Download a flyer with all of the 2014 Event dates and times (1.5MB pdf)

 - Download a map (276 kB pdf) to Pal-Dows Preserve.

 A listing of publications and media available in the EIOLC library are on the Documents page.

 Welcome to the website of the Cedar Amateur Astronomers, Inc.

 Thank you to all who attended our events!